 Child Support Assessment

 A child support assessment is the formal determination of how much child support is payable between parents.
-It usually comes from the standard formula applied by Services Australia, but it can also reflect agreed arrangements.
+An assessment usually comes from the standard formula applied by Services Australia, but it can also reflect agreed arrangements.

 The assessment is the legal foundation of a child support liability and determines what is owed, how it is calculated, and how it can be enforced.

 For the purposes of the CSRC Act, a child support assessment is an assessment made under the CSA Act.
-This includes administrative assessments (including where there is a departure in force such as a change of assessment) and assessments based on child support agreements.
+The definition includes administrative assessments (including where there is a departure in force such as a change of assessment) and assessments based on child support agreements.

 A liability arising under a child support assessment is a registrable maintenance liability.
 For these purposes, a notional assessment is not a child support assessment.